GrieferPig/b450m-5700g-hackintosh/README.md

 # Issues
 - Not tested, but doesn't seem to have one
 - Optane NVMe disks seem does not like NVmeFix.kext
-- Booting on NVMe disks are not tested